-You’ve invested in some rental property.
+You’ve invested in some real estate rental property.
 This can be highly profitable if you stick to some basic guidelines.
-However, owning rental property can also be very costly if you make a few common mistakes.
+However, owning a real estate rental property can also be very costly if you make a few common mistakes.
+Mistakes can lead to many consequences, from an interruption in cash flow to serious legal implications.

-It can be a bit of a steep learning curve for new property owners to know the do’s and don’ts.
-Alltrade has got you covered to help you learn the ropes.
+It can be a bit of a steep learning curve for new real estate rental property investment owners to know the do’s and don’ts when it comes to managing their rental property.
+Alltrade Property Management has got you covered to help you learn the ropes of managing rental properties!

-We’ve created a list of common mistakes made by property owners so you can manage your property stress free.
+To help you understand the kinds of mistakes landlords make when managing a property on their own, we’ve created a list of common mistakes made by rental property owners so you can make sure that you manage your real estate property investment stress-free.

-A lot of first-time owners try to manage everything by themselves.
-This seems like an easy solution to save a bit of money.
+A lot of first-time real estate investment owners try to manage everything by themselves.
+This seems like an easy solution to save a bit of money, but they aren’t aware of the mistakes to avoid.

-There are a lot of intricacies in property management.
-Trying to do everything yourself might end up costing more as simple errors can add up, especially when it comes to documentation.
+There are a lot of intricacies in real estate property management.
+From buying the right rental property to filling the units with the right tenants, trying to do everything yourself might end up costing more as simple errors can add up, especially when it comes to documentation of your rental properties.

-Contracts are difficult to understand, especially if you aren’t experienced in knowing where to look in the fine print.
-Missing critical details in contracts can be costly.
+Real estate contracts are difficult to understand, especially if you aren’t experienced in knowing where to look in the fine print, and it is easy to make a mistake.
+Missing critical details in contracts can be costly and can be detrimental to your cash flow.

-An experienced professional can help you analyze the documents.
+An experienced real estate and property management professional can help you analyze the documents.
 They’ll guide you through the purchase contract and keep your best interests at heart.
 Working with a professional will save you money and a headache.

-It’s very important to get the correct property insurance.
-Sometimes it seems obvious to opt out or seek the minimum, but your property must not be dealt with languidly.
+It’s very important to get the correct real estate rental property insurance.
+Sometimes it seems obvious to opt-out or seek the minimum amount of coverage, but your real estate property investment must not be dealt with languidly.
 Having the right insurance will also give you peace of mind.

-When you invest in insurance, consider getting property and liability insurance.
+When you invest in insurance, consider getting real estate property and liability insurance.
 Consequently, this will save you money, as a renter is bound to cause some sort of damage.

 As well as getting the right type of coverage, it’s important to get the right amount.